asmahassan/NeighborhoodMap/README.md

 - Include side bar with the list of Meuseums visable on the map.
 - Include search bar to allow the user filtering the visable muesuems using their names.
 As soon as user type on the search bar the list get filtered dynamicly.
 - <a href="http://knockoutjs.com">Knockout framework</a> is used to handle the list, filter, and information in the page that subject to state change.
+- For mobile users, the left side bar can be hiden, to provide more space for the map canvas.

 ### You can read the project specification at the following url: